KTStephano/peaches-bot.docs/tutorials/tutorial06.markdown

 toc: true
 ---

 This tutorial will walk you through the Peaches database.
+The database allows you to store pieces of information that your code can reference later in order to help it make decisions about what to do.
+The data you store is persistent, meaning that even if the bot has to shut down and restart the data will not be deleted.

 * TOC
 {:toc}